Personal Pronouns

 ✓ Always capitalize: Sie

-Formal you is ALWAYS capitalized: Sie, Ihnen, Ihr.
+Formal you is always capitalized: Sie, Ihnen, Ihr.
 This is how you tell it apart from she/they.

 du vs. Sie — When to Use Which